-To solve early Campbelltown's unreliable water supply problems, a reservoir and cattle tank were constructed in Allman Street in 1838 using convict labour.
-It provided Campbelltown with water from 1840 to 1889.
+The Campbelltown Reservoir and cattle tank were constructed in Allman Street in 1838 using convict labour.

-Later, the reservoir was used for recreational purposes, including a huge regatta in 1917.
-Sadly, the cattle tank became polluted and was the scene of two drownings in the 1920s and 1930s.
-By the early 1960s, the water had disappeared after the topography of the land changed from nearby earthworks.
+It continued to be used for recreational purposes, including a huge regatta in 1917.
+Unfortunately, the cattle tank became polluted and were the scene of two drowning fatalities in the 1920s and 1930s.
+The water had disappeared in the early 1960s after the topography of the land changed from nearby earthworks.